EnigmaCurry/d.rymcg.tech/calibre/README.md

 After you login, and change the default password, you can then consider turning off the sentry authorization.

+### Authentication and Authorization

+See [AUTH.md](../AUTH.md) for information on adding external authentication on top of your app.

 ## Install

 ```